Diabetes UK Nutrition Guidelines 2018

 Diabetes UK evidence-based nutrition guidelines were first published in 1982, with several updates and revisions to these having been made since.
 The most recent previous update took place in 2011.
 At this year’s Diabetes UK Professional Conference in London, 14th-16th March 2018, the latest update to guidelines was officially launched.
 The main aim of these guidelines is to provide evidence-based nutrition recommendations to healthcare professionals supporting adults with or at risk of diabetes (both Type 2 and Type 1).
 Whilst the guidelines cover numerous other considerations including pregnancy, food supplements, sweeteners and complications, this blog will focus on the core nutritional messages for those with, or at risk of, Type 2 diabetes.

 This is very much consistent with X-PERT’s philosophy that ‘one size does not fit all’ and that dietary changes should not be prescriptive.
-The degree of adherence to a dietary approach has arguably the biggest influence on outcomes (both short-term and long-term), so we encourage you to experiment and find out which approach and lifestyle changes work for you, allow you to meet your health goals, and that you enjoy!
+The degree of adherence to a dietary approach has arguably the biggest influence on outcomes (both short-term and long-term).
+So we encourage you to experiment!
+Find out which approach and lifestyle changes work for you, allow you to meet your health goals, and that you enjoy!

 In contrast, there are several foods associated with reduced risk which are encouraged, including: